rrrutledge/talks/2019/OSCON/the-collaboration-maturity-model/proposal.md

 # Who is this presentation for?

-Open collaboration evangelists in a company.
+Open collaboration evangelists in a company

 # Audience level